-Harold D. Miller serves as the Executive Director of the Center for Healthcare Quality and Payment Reform.
+Harold D. Miller is the President and CEO of the Center for Healthcare Quality and Payment Reform.

-In addition to his work with CHQPR, Miller serves as President and CEO of the Network for Regional Healthcare Improvement from 2008 through early 2013, and he continues to serve as the Strategic Initiatives Consultant to NRHI.
+In addition to his work with CHQPR, Miller served as President and CEO of the Network for Regional Healthcare Improvement from 2008 through early 2013, and he continues to serve as the Strategic Initiatives Consultant to NRHI.
 He organized NRHI's national summits on health care payment reform in 2007 and 2008 and its Summit on Regional Healthcare Transformation in 2013.
 His report Creating Payment Systems to Accelerate Value-Driven Health Care: Issues and Options for Policy Reform, which was prepared for the 2007 Summit, was published by the Commonwealth Fund in September, 2007, and and his summary of the recommendations of the 2007 NRHI Payment Reform Summit was published by the Jewish Healthcare Foundation as Incentives for Excellence: Rebuilding the Healthcare Payment System from the Ground Up in September, 2007.
 His summary of the 2008 Payment Reform Summit From Volume to Value: Transforming Healthcare Payment and Delivery Systems to Improve Quality and Reduce Costs was published in cooperation with the Robert Wood Johnson Foundation in November, 2008.